Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

+As a counterpoint to the first finding, our next result demonstrates that, in a two-armed setting, we can achieve nearly instance-optimal regret by adopting a non-Lipschitz sampling function.
+We examine an ``undersmoothed'' version of the Thompson sampling algorithm where the agent uses an asymptotically uninformative prior distribution.
+We prove in Section \ref{sec:undersmoothedTS} that the regret of undersmoothed Thompson sampling not only vanishes as the arm gap grows, but does so at a rate that is nearly optimal in comparison to known instance-specific lower bounds \citep{mannor2004sample}, a sharp contrast to the negative result on Lipschitz sampling described earlier.
+This is, to the best of our knowledge, the first result to highlight good instance-dependent regret properties for Thompson sampling in the moderate signal-to-noise regime (i.e., with $1/\sqrt{n}$-scale arm gaps).

+Finally, we leverage the diffusion limit to obtain insights on distributional properties of sample paths in an adaptive experiment.
+We prove in Section \ref{sec:instability} that, for a family of one-armed problems, experiments with a ``sensitive'' sampling function---ones that respond quickly to observed data---will be highly unstable, where the sampling probability of choosing the optimal arm can swing wildly between very large to the very small, and that this can happen even with very large arm gaps.
+This result covers undersmoothed Thompson sampling, in which case our analysis implies large swings in its posterior beliefs.
+This finding complements our regret analysis to render a more complete and nuanced picture, suggesting that an agent may have to face a fundamental trade-off between achieving optimal regret and maintaining a relatively stable sample path.

 On the methodological front, our work introduces new tools to the study of adaptive experiments.
 We show weak convergence to the diffusion limit for sequentially randomized Markov experiments using the martingale framework developed by \citet{stroock2007multidimensional}, which hinges on showing that an appropriately scaled generator of the discrete-time Markov process converges to the infinitesimal generator of the diffusion process.
-Our analysis of the regret profiles of Thompson sampling in the diffusion limit relies on novel proof arguments that heavily exploit properties of Brownian motion, such as the Law of Iterated Logarithm.
+Our analysis of the regret profiles of Thompson sampling under the weak signal scaling relies on novel proof arguments that heavily exploit properties of Brownian motion, such as the Law of Iterated Logarithm.